 In 2013, Kazakhstan journalist Artur Platonov won Best Script for his documentary "Sold Souls" about Kazakhstan's contribution to the struggle against terrorism at the Cannes Corporate Media and TV Awards.

-In 2013, Kazakhstan's population increased to 17,280,000, showing a 1.7 percent growth rate compared to the previous year, according to the Kazakhstan Statistics Agency.
+In 2013, the population of Kazakhstan increased to 17,280,000, showing a 1.7% growth rate over the previous year as reported by the Kazakhstan Statistics Agency.

 Kazakhstan achieved its goal of entering the top 50 most competitive countries in 2013.